NUSComputingDev/feedback-website/README.md

 # feedback-website
 Source code for the 24th MC anonymous feedback portal.
-You can find the site at `feedback
+You can find the site at [`feedback.nuscomputing.com`](feedback.nuscomputing.com).

 > This codebase contains secure Firebase keys.
 Do NOT transfer control of the repo to anyone without authorization.
 Do NOT make this repo public, it's only to be kept private.